Plan for electric operation

 - Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for best results.

-- Choice of tyres can affect energy consumption - seek advice on suitable tyres from a dealer.
+- Choice of tyres can affect fuel consumption - seek advice on suitable tyres from a dealer.

 - Remove unnecessary items from the car - the greater the load the higher the consumption.